LinkedIn Company Page 10 Ways to Leverage it

 Step #2: Create LinkedIn® Showcase Pages

 Showcase pages are subpages that highlight your products, services, or initiatives.
 For each Showcase page, you can add a unique product logo, banner, and description for that specific service.
-Make sure to use a professional logo generator or hire a designer to get the job done so that your overall company profile looks well put-together.
+Make sure to use a professional logo generator or hire a graphic designer to get the job done so that your overall company profile looks well put-together.
 You can even share content on these pages.

 Here are three easy steps to create LinkedIn® Showcase pages: